Make Keto Scotch Eggs in the Air Fryer

 I love air frying eggs instead of boiling them, and this is the first step in this easy process.

-Then we’ll mix up our sausage mixture and coat the peeled eggs with it.
+I start out by hard “boiling” eggs in the air fryer.
+Then I use the sausage mixture and coat the peeled eggs with it.
 Those will go back in the air fryer, and the result is a satisfying meat-covered hard-boiled egg to eat for breakfast… or really any hour of the day!
 They would make a yummy high in fat, low in carbs snack, or as part of a yummy keto meal.

 Tips for making the best keto Scotch eggs:

-- Try to use 8 medium eggs, or consider dividing the mixture into 7 Scotch eggs instead of 8.
-On a couple of mine, the sausage shrank or egg expanded, and it came a little undone.
+• Try to use 8 medium eggs, or consider dividing the mixture into 7 Scotch eggs instead of 8.
+On a couple of mine, the sausage shrank or the egg expanded, and it came a little undone.

-- I enjoy cooking these using the air fryer, however, they can be done in the oven instead.
-Place the sausage covered eggs on a baking sheet and bake at 375 degrees for about 25-28 minutes until sausage is cooked through.
+• I enjoy cooking Scotch Eggs using the air fryer, however, they can be done in the oven instead.
+Place the sausage-covered eggs on a baking sheet and bake at 375 degrees for about 25-28 minutes until the sausage is cooked through.

 Keto Scotch Eggs